 At altitude, where the air is thinner, it is more difficult for your body to get adequate oxygen to your muscles and tissues.
 For example, if you’re racing or training at 10,000 feet (3000 m), the amount of effective oxygen in the air is about 15 percent (compared to 21 percent at sea level).
 If you’re used to living at sea level, this change in oxygen availability will kick off a cascade of physiological adaptations, some of which are advantageous no matter where you’re racing.

-To start, there will be an increase in your respiratory and heart rates; and the volume of blood ejected from the heart (stroke volume) will be reduced.
+To start, there will be an increase in your breathing and heart rates; and the volume of blood ejected from the heart (stroke volume) will be reduced.
 Over your first 24-48 hours at altitude, blood plasma volume will also be reduced to improve the oxygen-carrying capacity of your blood by volume.
-These adaptations won’t necessarily feel good, in fact you’ll probably feel like you’re doing more work for less reward.
+These adaptations won’t necessarily feel good, in fact, you’ll probably feel like you’re doing more work for less reward.

-With prolonged stays at altitude, most people’s SpO2 will stay about the same or increase slightly; but your heart and respiratory rates should normalize, as well as your ability to perform an exercise at altitude.
+With prolonged stays at altitude, most people’s SpO2 will stay about the same or increase slightly; but your heart and breathing rates should normalize, as well as your ability to perform an exercise at altitude.
 A SpO2 of 88 to 92 percent will give you the most beneficial training adaptations without causing undue fatigue.